Jon Gerrard: Science and technology strategies

 In June 1994, Manley and Gerrard ordered a full review of federal science and technology policy.
 This process had three aspects: an internal review, an independent assessment from the National Advisory Board on Science and Technology, and a series of consultations with interested Canadians.
 Gerrard personally supervised the review's consultative sessions, and was appointed as vice-chairman of the National Advisory Board.
 The government's new strategy was issued in March 1996, outlining new plans for funding and tax credits.

-The Chrétien government's approach to funding the science and technology sectors was given mixed reviews.
-Some criticized the government for cutting a number of research and science positions during the recession of the early 1990s, although at least one technological journal credited it with maintaining research and development incentives in the austerity budget of 1995.
+The Chrétien government's approach to funding the science and technology sectors received mixed reviews.
+Some criticized the government for cutting several research and science positions during the recession of the early 1990s, although at least one technological journal credited it with maintaining research and development incentives in the austerity budget of 1995.
 Gerrard himself was described a "passionate advocate" of research investment, and as the driving force behind the government's National Technology Investment Program of 1996.